 The Earth's global temperature is warming, meaning that weather patterns and ecosystems are changing more quickly than animal species and human communities can adapt.

-Our engaging classroom resources have been designed for both primary and secondary schools.
+Our engaging classroom resources, presentations and information sheets have been designed for both primary and secondary schools.
 By learning more about the science and geography that affects our world, and the decision makers and organisations who have the power to champion change, we want young people to embark on a personal journey with WWF to understand what needs to be done, to recognise what matters most to them and to take action to help protect the places, animals and things they love.

 Climate change education programmes

 - Penguins and Polar Bears: Download our free species fact sheets to learn more about this incredible species and the threats they face.

 - Skype in the classroom: From 9th December, you can sign up for a ‘Skype in the classroom’ session with a polar specialist or WWF educator.